Auburn (NSW)

 Auburn has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 58 projects that are expected to impact the area.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 58 projects likely to influence the area.
 Notable projects include The Concourse at Lidcombe - DOOLEYS Regeneration Project, Central Lidcombe Multi-Storey Warehouse, North Village Auburn Square Stage 2, and Parramatta Road Urban Amenity Improvement Program Auburn.
-The following list details those projects likely to be most relevant.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.